uwhackweek/hackweeks-as-a-service/docs/overview.md

 ## Alternatives to the Hackweek

-Hackweeks are a significant undertaking and may not be the best fit for everyone:
+Hackweeks are a significant undertaking and may not be the best fit for everyone!

 * **Is your goal primarily to learn things from experts in your field in a lecture-style format?** Hackweeks fundamentally rely on the exchange of knowledge across all levels of expertise and background, so a summer school or traditional scientific conference may be a better fit.
 * **Would you like to gather together people with common interests and leave participants to self-organize around topics?** Although hackweeks are participant driven, they require planning and structure to facilitate interactions and maximize the potential for creating positive learning spaces.
 You might consider an unconference as an alternative.